 Training, qualifications & experience

-Within my Therapeutic practice, I can offer Cognitive Behavioural Therapy and Dialectical Behavioural Therapy.
-The practice is within the Blackpool Town Centre.
+Within my Therapeutic practice, I can offer Cognitive Behavioural Therapy (CBT) and Dialectical Behavioural Therapy (DBT).

 I have worked as a therapist within Children's homes and have also had experience within Locked Rehabilitation Hospitals and Low Secure Hospitals.

 I have a postgraduate diploma in CBT and Groupwork, and as part of my training, I have completed training in DBT skills.
 I have such passion when it comes to helping people to get through the difficulties that can arise from mental health issues.

 I also have an enhanced DBS for working with Children and Adults.

 British Association for Behavioural and Cognitive Psychotherapies

 The BABCP is the lead organisation for Cognitive Behavioural Therapy in the UK.

 Membership is open to anyone with an interest in the practice, theory or development of CBT.
 BABCP also provides accreditation for CBT therapists.